Jump Restore Light Transport: Introduction

 \section{Introduction}

-Creating photo-realistic images necessitates the computation of high-dimensional integrals; typically achieved through Monte Carlo integration.
-Traditionally, this method amounts to the generation of independent samples within each pixel of the image space.
-However, a significant drawback of this approach is that samples are generated irrespectively of their contribution to the final estimation.
-Even when a sample makes no contribution, it is still generated.
+In light transport simulation, the computation of high-dimensional integrals is essential and is typically performed using \gls{mc} integration.
+Traditionally, this method involves generating independent samples within each pixel of the image space.
+However, a major drawback of this approach is that samples are generated regardless of their actual contribution to the final estimate.
+Even if a sample has no impact on the result, it is still drawn from a predefined importance distribution, without explicitly considering the value of the target density at the sampled location beforehand.

-\emph{Markov chain Monte Carlo} (MCMC) can address this insensitivity to the target distribution.
-By constructing a Markov process, we can guide sample generation to adhere more closely to the target distribution and navigate it through the underlying space in a more controlled manner. \citet{veach1997metropolis} introduced Metropolis-Hastings algorithm, an MCMC sampling method, to the rendering community.
-The chain constructed by the Ordinary Metropolis-Hastings algorithm is not only invariant, but even reversible with respect to the target distribution.

-The invariance property, which is necessary for usage in Monte Carlo sampling, highly restricts our choice of processes, which we can use for state space exploration.
-That is, even when we have a process at hand, which is able to explore our given state space in a favorable manner, we cannot use it for Monte Carlo sampling, unless it is invariant.

-Reversibility is an even stronger condition.
-While it yields certain useful spectral properties of the process, it also slows down mixing and convergence to equilibrium.
-Reversible processes show backtracking behavior where the processes frequently revisit previously visited states before reaching unexplored areas, thereby, slowing down the convergence.

-Another challenge with designing MCMC algorithms is that the highly correlated Markov chains can cause excessive local exploration which in rendering are visible as overly bright pixels.
-To avoid this issue, MCMC algorithms should discover other contributing areas by globally discovering the paths away from the current path.
-All existing algorithms~\cite{veach1997metropolis,luan2020langevin,li2015anisotropic} are based Metropolis-Hastings which inherits its slower convergence due to the reversibility property.

-To overcome the above mentioned issues, we present a novel framework for using an \emph{arbitrary} Markov chain for Monte Carlo sampling from a given target distribution $\targetdistribution$.
-That is, we allow to use \emph{any} Markovian state transitioning scheme for state space exploration.
-In practice, such schemes are usually designed for \emph{local} exploration and are derived from time-discretized diffusion processes.